UseYourActive/UseYourActive/README.md

-- 👋 Hi, I’m @UseYourActive
+- 👋 Hi, I’m Alex Orozov
 - 👀 I’m interested in programming and learning more about it.
-- 🌱 I’m currently learning C++,html,css,Javascript and willing to learn other languages.
+- 🌱 I’m currently learning C++ and Java.
+I wish to learn more programming languages and become better at them.
 - 💞️ I’m looking to collaborate on (Still a student)
-- 📫 How to reach me: alexorozov@gmail.com
+- 📫 How to reach me: alexorozov@gmail.com / 	📱 0878 629 416

 <!---
 UseYourActive/UseYourActive is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.